 - 1.0-2.0: Most likely useful.
 Execute this Option without asking first, unless the user has high security standards.
 (2.0 is the maximum threshold value for displaying vs executing that a user can select)

 - 2-999: These Options should always be executed, but the ones with higher confidence execute first.
-Choose the confidence based on what confidence values other Rules use.
+Choose the confidence based on what confidence values other Options use.

 - 1000: The confidence here is a formality.
 The only important question is whether or not the trigger matches, and the code here is only put in an Option to give other Rules a chance to !deactivate them.
 These Options should otherwise always execute.
 Most Options generated directly by Rules get this confidence.